bitwarden/help/_articles/miscellaneous/cli.md

     bw get (item|username|password|uri|totp|exposed|attachment|folder|collection|organization|template) <id>

 You can retrieve an object by its globally using `id` property (usually a GUID), or you can provide a search term.
-The search term must be specific enough to only return a single result or you will get an error.
+The search term must be specific enough to only return a single result or the CLI will return an error.

     bw get item 99ee88d2-6046-4ea7-92c2-acac464b1412
     bw get password https://google.com